sdvickers98/picoCTF-2019-Walkthrough/README.md

 **NOTE:** The flag of every picoCTF problem is in one of two formats: picoCTF{*flag*}, picoCTF{*FLAG*} or PICOCTF{*FLAG*}.
 Most problems use the first format, and problems that don't will usually make a note of it in a hint.

-P.S.: Thanks so much for checking this out.
+P.S. : Thanks so much for checking this out.
 If you find any mistakes, or want to contact me for any other reason, give me an email at sdvickers98@gmail.com.

 Keep Hacking,